Vanderbilt-Development-Statistics/MysteryPlugin-Pilot/README.md

 ## Need Help?

-If you run into any issues not covered above, please reach out to the research team at [dev.stats@vanderbilt.edu](mailto:dev.stats@vanderbilt.edu).
+If you run into any issues not covered above, please reach out to the research team at [cameron.j.scarpati@vanderbilt.edu](mailto:cameron.j.scarpati@vanderbilt.edu).

 ---